rosensilva/ballerina-samples/web-socket-sample/README.md

 ```
 The `chatserver` is the package for the chat application server side implementation.
 The `chat_web_client` is the web client for the chat application.
 This guide will elaborate more on the server-side implementation of chat application using WebSockets in Ballerina.

-### Implementation of the Chat Application using WebSockets
+### Implementation of the chat application using WebSockets

 First, you need to import the WebSocket package using the `import ballerina.net.ws;` command.
 Then, you can define a WebSocket web service as `service<ws> ChatApp `.
-Before that you may need to add additional WebSocket configurations using `@ws:configuration` annotation.
-For the chat application we'll give `basePath` as `"/chat/{name}"` and `port` as `9090`.
+You may also need to add additional WebSocket configurations using `@ws:configuration` annotation.
+In the chat application we'll give `basePath` as `"/chat/{name}"` and `port` as `9090`.
-Next, we need to add resources for events like Openning a new WebSocket, Closing an exisitng WebSokcets, receiving messages form WebSockets.
+Next, we need to add resources for events like opening a new WebSocket, Closing an existing WebSockets, receiving messages form WebSockets.
 Inside each resource, we can implement the logic as per the requirement.
-In this guide we will implement the chat application logic inside those resources.
+In this guide, we will implement the chat application logic inside those resources.
 We can use an in-memory map to save all the WebSocket connections.
-Then, we can add the incomming WebSocket connection to the map in the `onOpen` resource, we can remove the WebSocket connection form the map in the `onClose` resource and we can broadcast the message to all the connections in the map at the `onTextMessage` resource.
+Then, we can add the incoming WebSocket connection to the map in the `onOpen` resource, we can remove the WebSocket connection form the map in the `onClose` resource and we can broadcast the message to all the connections in the map at the `onTextMessage` resource.
 Please find the complete implementation of the chat application at `/websocket-chat-app/chatserver/chat_app.bal`

 #### chat_app.bal
 ```ballerina